anovative/iatd-microcredential-cloud-networking/learning_outcome_2/labs/lab-001/README.md

-Okay, here is the improved version of the lab guide, focusing on UDRs and traffic inspection:

 ## IATD Microcredential Cloud Networking: Lab 1 - Implementing User-Defined Routes for Traffic Inspection

 **Objective:** Configure a User-Defined Route (UDR) to route traffic from a subnet to a Network Virtual Appliance (NVA) for inspection.